yuhr/use-await/README.md

 - Insert `tick = await tick()` between every statement in your async function
 - You can also use `signal` with [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)-compatible APIs such as `fetch`

-Other usage is filly illustrated in the above example.
+Other usage is fully illustrated in the above example.
 You may also want to see [Illustrations of operating timelines](#illustrations-of-operating-timelines) section below.

 ### When to Use This Package